SEASON-OPENING LOSS: Defending state champs hand Whitley County 40-8 setback

 While coach Lucas was critical because he wants to see their peak potential, there were plenty of positives as well.

-Before leaving the game with an injury midway through the third quarter, senior quarterback Kaiya Sheron threw for 133 passing yards, 2 passing touchdowns, and 1 rushing touchdown.
+Before leaving the game with an injury midway through the third quarter, senior quarterback Kaiya Sheron threw for 133 passing yards, two passing touchdowns, and one rushing touchdown.
 Sheron did not check back into the game after an ankle injury, but Lucas said he did not believe it was too serious.

 Sheron led the team to a 21-0 lead before he left, but sophomore backup quarterback Josh Gross stepped up and played well too.
 Gross finished the game with 121 passing yards and 2 touchdowns.